 - Neurological or psychiatric, including substance use disorders - 2 cases

-- Renal disease - 3 cases
+- Renal disease - 2 cases

 - Surgical burns, trauma, or anesthetic complications - 2 cases

-Obstetrical Complications – exactly 30 cases
+Obstetrical and Surgical Complications - 30 cases

 - Preterm labor and preterm birth - 5 cases